 Heading & Stamping

-Using metal to repeatedly hit another piece of metal using immense pressure results in a lot of heat, mist and smoke.
-Therefore a mist collector and other filters are necessary for heating and stamping metal operations.
+Using metal to repeatedly hit another piece of metal with immense pressure results in a lot of heat, mist, and smoke.
+For this reason, heating and stamping metal require a mist collector and other filters.
 The typical size is .07 to 2 microns of oily mist and smoke.

 Casting